 - low toxicity in both production and operation

 - high in renewable or recycled content (for example, fibre cement cladding, sustainably managed forest timber frames or recycled plastic/sawdust decking), as long as the durability and performance are appropriate.

-- structural efficiency to minimise overall materials use, waste, transport and processing
+- structural efficiency to minimise overall material use, waste, transport and processing

-- construction systems with known low wastage rates and environmentally sound production processes (see Waste minimisation).
+- construction systems with known low wastage rates and environmentally sound production processes.

 - Use locally made products where possible to reduce transportation.